pierretallotte/ctf-writeups/htb-lame/README.md

 Note: Host seems down.
 If it is really up, but blocking our ping probes, try -Pn Nmap done: 1 IP address (0 hosts up) scanned in 3.60 seconds
 ```
-It seems ping are blocked so I try again with `-Pn` as suggested:
+It seems ping are blocked, so I try again with `-Pn` as suggested:
 ```
 Starting Nmap 7.93 ( https://nmap.org ) at 2023-09-16 11:44 CEST
 Nmap scan report for 10.129.151.43